PA Program Application/ Acceptance

 - Following the interview, candidates are evaluated by the admission committee to assess their acceptability to the program.

 - The applicant who has been accepted to the program will be notified of the interview team’s decision within one week of the interview.

 - The applicant will be expected to pay a $1,000 deposit to hold a seat within 10 business days of receiving the offer.
 This deposit is applied towards the first semester of tuition and is non-refundable.

 For more information, contact the PA Program, email@example.com.

 Students may apply before the completion of some prerequisite courses but should inform the university as to when and where the needed course(s) will be taken to gain conditional acceptance.
-No prerequisites older than five years will be accepted unless you have been employed full time in the health care field since completion of those prerequisites.
+No prerequisites older than 5 years after Baccalaureate Graduation will be accepted, unless you have been employed full time in the health care field with direct (hands on) patient care since completion of those prerequisites.

 Prerequisite course work consists of the following classes: